Zahuczky/zahuczkys-kfx-guide/README.md

 - Recommended storage for images/videos is catbox.
 - For syntax highlighting, you can use the Aegisub Script in the tools folder of this repo.
 It'll return a HMTL formatted string with syntax highlight.
 It might not be perfect, sometimes hand modification might be needed.
 - If you contribute to a page, add yourself to the contributors list at the bottom of the given page.
 Your name can be a link as well, if you would like it to link somewhere.
+- For anything, that this rules don't cover, follow the practices previously used in the guide, or if there's nothing like that present, follow common sense.